-We cordially invite you to join us this Friday, Nov 15, at 4:45-6:45pm CT, CWAC 152 for our third VMPEA of the quarter.
-We are happy to welcome:
+We cordially invite you to join us this Friday, Feb 21, at 4:45-6:45pm CT, CWAC 152 for the fourth VMPEA workshop this winter.
+The workshop features:

 We hope to see many of you there!